seyistry/calculatorApp/README.md

 # calculatorApp
-A simple calculator which is inspired by Amazon Fire HD calculator.
-Image showed below
+A simple calculator which was inspired by **Amazon Fire HD calculator**.
 ![Inspired by this image](https://github.com/seyistry/calculatorApp/blob/master/InspiredBy.png)